ev3dev/ev3dev.github.io/docs/getting-started.md

 ---

-**IMPORTANT:** The instructions on this page only apply to releases dated May 2015 or later.
+**IMPORTANT:** The instructions on this page only apply to releases dated September 2015 or later.
 Older releases are no longer supported.

 ---